 - Mirror Play: Don’t wait until you’re at the door to put the hat on.
 Try it on inside, in front of a mirror.
 Let your baby see themselves and make it a game of "peek-a-boo."

 - The "One-Layer" Rule: Remember that babies overheat easily.
-If they are in a thick car seat or stroller muff, they may not need a heavy hat.
+If your baby is already wearing thick layered bodysuits or insulated baby rompers inside a car seat or stroller muff, they may not need an extra heavy hat.

 - Choose Bamboo: Prioritize moisture-wicking properties.
 Bamboo is 40% more absorbent than cotton, meaning if your baby sweats, the fabric pulls the moisture away from the skin before it can cause an itch.